wompking/carminiteblocks/README.md

 **Ghast Meat**, as the name implies, is dropped by ghasts.
 Ghasts will now drop 0-5 Ghast Meat when killed; eating it will give you *ahem* the same amount of hunger as cooked steak, and Levitation I for 5 seconds.
 Cooking the Ghast Meat *ahem* won't work; ghasts have flameproof flesh or something.
 I don't know, I need an excuse I guess.

+## Installing

+First, download and unzip [INSERT RESOURCPACK PATH FOLDER WHEN DONE HERE] and put in your minecraft/resourcepacks folder.
+Activate it by going to the resourcepacks menu and moving the newly installed file to the right side.

+Second, download and unzip [INSERT DATAPACK PATH FOLDER WHEN DONE HERE] and put it in your minecraft/saves/\<save name\>/datapacks folder.
+Load up your world and type `/reload` in the console.
+A load message should appear; [*(figure 33)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-33) if not, make sure that the datapack is in the right folder and is enabled using the `/datapack enable` command.
+If you see a nonsensical message [*(figure 34)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-34) the resourcepack hasn't loaded correctly.
+Make sure it's in the right folder and is activated in the resourcepacks menu.

+## Uninstalling

+First, run the command `/function carminite:uninstall`.
+This will remove all related scoreboards, and cause all custom blocks to break and drop their items.
+A removal message should appear. [*(figure 35)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-35) Remove the datapack from your datapacks folder, or alternatively just deactivate it with `/datapack disable`.
+Optionally, you can then now remove/deactivate the resourcepack.

+Note that disabling the datapack will *not* disable the fact that the custom blocks can be placed, but it will disable the fact that the custom blocks turn into actual custom blocks when placed.
+Instead, they will turn into droppers.
+Go figure.

 ## Images

 #### Figure 1